 The Torch 3 weighs in at 43.8oz, with an excellent warmth to weight ratio, and still includes many excellent features while keeping the weight down.
 The lightweight 10 denier filament shell appears delicate, almost see-through, but it endured plenty of stuffing and zipping without any rips or tears.

 That being said, we still suggest keeping an eye out for rocks and other sharp objects when sleeping in this bag, as well as taking extra care when cramming gear on top of it in a backpack.
-The Torch 3 is heavier than the Western Mountaineering Antelope, the Nemo Sonic, the Western Mountaineering Versalite, and the REI Co-Op Magma 10.
+The Torch 3 is heavier than the Antelope, the Sonic, the Versalite, and the REI Co-Op Magma 10.
 It is 10.9oz lighter than the best buy award-winning Rab Ascent 900 and is warmer than all the bags above.

 Our testers loved snuggling into this lofty cocoon.
 Back sleepers rejoice, this bag is most comfortable for those who spend their nights in the supine position.
 Its dimensions are 59" at the shoulders, 53" in the hips, and 38" at the foot box, offering ample room to cross the legs or slightly bend your knees, but not spacious enough to create "dead air" cold spots.

 The Torch 3 scored a solid 8 in the comfort metric because its hood is deeper than the Western Mountaineering Antelope and the Feathered Friends Snowbunting, allowing for a better side and belly sleeping.
 It did not score as high as the Big Agnes Storm King 0 or the Marmot Col, which have wider shoulders and deeper hoods.
 A little extra room also means you can store water bottles, clothing, or anything else you'd like to keep warm through the night with you in the bag.

 The 800 fill down and a lightweight shell make the Torch 3 one of the more compressible bags in this review.
 It compressed to the same size as its similarly weighted competitors, the Western Mountaineering Antelope and the Feathered Friends Snowbunting, and was only out-compressed by the Western Mountaineering Versalite.
 The Torch 3's included stuff sack is the best of the manufacturer stuff sacks, featuring compression straps to help you maximize the room in your backpack.